microsoft/dstoolkit-mlops-base/docs/how-to/GeneralDocumentation.md

 It is important to understand how training is performed in azure.
 In essence, one writes normal core machine learning scripts like train.py, score.py, etc and another set of separate scripts that will perform environment configuration and execute the core scripts on a remote machine, as for instance a VM or AKS cluster as explained [here](https://docs.microsoft.com/en-us/azure/machine-learning/concept-environments).
 One can choose to either use python scripts (or R) to execute the remote run or Azure CLI.
 We do not recommend the later as it constrains too much the experimentation (question 1).

-For simplicity, I will call the set of core script "Core Scripts", that you can find in the **src folder**, and the other set "Ops Scripts", saved in the **operation folder** as they handle the operation.
+For simplicity, I will call the set of core script "Core Scripts", that you can find in the **src folder**, and the other set "Ops Scripts", saved in the **mlops folder** as they handle the operation.
 Why is this distinction so important ?
 Azure has different ways for handling credentials and each set of scripts use different approaches to handle access to the workspace and datasets.
 We discuss this point in the next section.

 ### Workspace/Secrets